 1.4.1 fitness Blender

-Fitness Blender is a fitness platform that offers full-length workout videos, workout programs as well as diet and meal plans.
-It also provides articles and information related to fitness.
+Fitness Blender is a fitness platform that offers full-length workout videos, workout programs, and diet and meal plans.
+It also provides information related to fitness.

 This is being done through their platform which is optimized for user experience